samtaggart/data_threefold_projects_friends/info/projects/tfgrid_marketing/tfgrid_marketing.md

 video = "https://player.vimeo.com/video/412749710"

 [info]
+mission = "Our mission is to enable +1 billion people with access to the fundamental internet infrastructure and their full digital lives (education, banking and internet access) for less then 1$ per person per month by 2030."

+description = "Our project is about promoting the adoption and expansion of ThreeFold P2P Cloud in order to empower a new and democratized digital economy based on our values of equality of access, data sovereignty and environmental sustainability.

+ThreeFold's Grid will help to give data sovereignty back to people and countries, as well as enable accessibility to digital innovation to billions of people in countries lacking in internet infrastructure and finally it will help dramatically reduce the footprint of our current internet by using smaller and more efficient mini data nodes.

+The ThreeFold Grid is one of the most essential layers in the ThreeFold Project as it provides a global mesh network to run and store our internet applications and services."

 team = ["Adnan Fatayerji", "Sam Taggart", "Maximilian Rang", "Nickolay Babenko", "Gloria Anne"] countries = ["UAE", "Belgium", "Egypt", "Ukraine"] cities = ["Dubai", "Ghent", "Luxor", "Kyiv"]